ThoughtWorksInc/TWU101-TDDIntro/README.md

 **`@Before`** will be executed before each test in that same class.
 This allows us to reset the strings and joiner instance variables so that they don’t allow the actions of one test to affect another.

-So far we have taken such small steps that out **`StringJoiner`** class doesn’t do much.
+So far we have taken such small steps that our **`StringJoiner`** class doesn’t do much.
 This is normal for TDD, we’re implementing the behavior we want in very small slices but they will quickly add up to everything we need.
 Here’s our next test.